facundoolano/advenjure/README.md

   * Customizable and localizable texts and commands (powered by [clojure-gettext](https://github.com/facundoolano/clojure-gettext))
   * A domain specific language for dialog trees.

+## Example game

+You can see the code for a working example in the [advenjure-example](https://github.com/facundoolano/advenjure-example) repository and play it online [here](https://facundoolano.github.io/advenjure).

 ## Installation

 Add the following to your project map as a dependency: